Also available in: 繁體中文 ไทย 日本語 한국어 Indonesia

 Day 1 of Paris Shopping Trip

 It’s day one, you’ve arrived in Paris and you’re ready to shop!
 First things first, as mentioned, head to our favorite Parisian hotel – Hotel Chavanel.
 Check in and have a look at your digs.
-We’re sure you’ll love the impeccable rooms, central location and lovely staff.
+We’re sure you’ll love the impeccable rooms, central location, and lovely staff.
 Once you’re settled, take a relaxing stroll on rue Saint-Honoré where you will find flagship store of the biggest luxury brands as well as nice small boutiques.
-Then you should head to the Galeries Lafayette and get access to their luxurious private lounge for a well-deserved cosy break.
+Then you should head to the Galeries Lafayette Paris Haussmann and get access to their luxurious private lounge for a well-deserved cozy break.

-After Galeries Lafayette, we recommend to walk in direction of Palais Royal garden where there are several small designer’s brands, including the trendy Maison Kitsuné and all around the garden arcades where there are a lot of great boutiques.
-That should be enough for a first day!
+After Galeries Lafayette Paris Haussmann , we recommend walking in direction of Palais Royal garden where there are several small designer’s brands, including the trendy Maison Kitsuné and all around the garden arcades where there are a lot of great boutiques.
+That should be enough for the first day!
 While in the area we recommend to plan to have dinner in the stunning Daroco – which is a fabulous Italian restaurant serving delicious pizzas and hosting a great hidden cocktail bar.
 Hotel Chavanel is at walking distance from Palais Royal area if you are feeling tired you can easily catch a bus.

 Day 2 of Paris Shopping Trip